Beagle dog breed information and advice

 They’re smart dogs and with regular training, they can easily learn commands.
 Smart dogs get bored easily, so give them lots of toys to play with.

-Beagles have a lifespan of between 12 and 15 years.
+The average Beagle lifespan is between 12 and 15 years.
 This is affected by their health, so it’s important to make sure they’re getting the care they need.
-The correct diet and exercise play a huge part.
-But the love and attention they receive also make a difference.
+That includes regular vet check-ups, daily exercise and the correct diet.

 So, is a Beagle right for you?